 Identifying and Correcting Inefficient SQL Code

-Workload Manager and Workload XM dissect inefficient Impala SQL code and provide prescriptive tuning recommendations.
+Cloudera Observability dissects inefficient Impala SQL code and provides prescriptive tuning recommendations.

 You can immediately improve the processing performance of an inefficient Impala query by rewriting any poor SQL code.
 For example, to prevent skewness, SQL operations that use JOINS clauses may require changes to the SQL code by selecting columns with the most evenly distributed values.
 Or, as in the following example, having too many joins and inline views are characteristic of inefficiently written SQL code.